What can I expect on board? How will I live on board a freighter vessel? What do I need to know?

 A freighter is, to be honest, not the right place for smaller children, because it is not equipped adequately for small guests.
 Therefore, often a a minimum age is required, which can vary between shipping companies.
 Children under 3 are not accepted by any shipping company.
 Often the minimum age is 6 years, or 16 years, or even 18 years.

 You can leave suits and dinner dresses at home.
 Pack your clothes according to the areas you are travelling to.
 Sportive and casual are exactly the right choices.
 Even the captain does not wear his uniform all the time.
 Be equipped for all kinds of weather.
-Windbreaker jacket, tough shoes/house shoes (see equipment)
+Windbreaker jacket, tough shoes/house shoes (see equipment or packing list)

 We are happy to advise you and to answer your questions.
 Call us, send us an e-mail or a fax, or use our contact form.